66-500/somethingneeddoing.com/content/posts/hello.md

 ##### *2023 edit:*

 I should probably get around to writing up some thoughts this year.
-There's definitely some floatin around up there.
+There's definitely some floating around up there.